 There are three ways to file your cover letter and Articles of Organization with the state.
 These are:

-Regardless of how you file, you’ll need to pay a filing fee of $125 (as of this writing).
+Regardless of how you file, you’ll need to pay a filing fee of $128.

 It’s recommended that you include a cover letter with your documents.
 You can download a form for the cover letter on the forms section of the North Carolina Secretary of State website.
 It’s a simple step that helps the filing process go much smoother.